james-mumo/james-mumo/README.md

 - 🔭 I’m currently working on Microservices in Python and NodeJS
 - 🌱 I’m also working on Data Structures and Algorithms
 - 👯 I’m looking to collaborate on Fun Open Source projects
-- 💬 Ask me about React, NextJS, VueJS, NodeJS, Python, ML/Ds, and Fifa23
+- 💬 Ask me about React, NextJS, VueJS, NodeJS, Python, ML/Ds, and GoLang
 - 😄 Pronouns: ...YES, because in the world of coding, syntax errors don't discriminate.
 - 🎭 I'd share a UDP joke, but you might not get it, and I wouldn't care anyway.
 Took you a minute on that one, didn't it?
 If not, consider it a brief timeout for your TCP/IP humor stack.